 Best Hotel in Salford: Approved Serviced Apartments Park Rise

 The Approved Serviced Apartments Park Riseis offers well-equipped accommodations to guests who wish to stay for a night or two, or for longer-term stays too.
 Each unit has a full kitchen, washing machine, private bathroom, and a comfortable sitting area.
 You’ll feel right at home here.

 Approved Serviced Apartments Park Rise is one of our favourites in Manchester but they’re not taking guests right now.
 We’re not sure if they’re closed for good but we hope they’ll come back soon.

-Best Hotel in Whalley Range: Montauban House Apartments
+Best Hotel in Salford: Montauban House Apartments

 The Montauban House Apartments are two apartments available to rent that are spread out over four floors.
 When traveling with friends or a big family, this is the place to stay!
 These suburban apartments are fully equipped with all the regular apartment essentials and will make your stay in Whalley Range easier than ever.